 All children aged 3 or 4 years old are eligible for funded early education for up to 15 hours a week.
 The Government has increased this to 30 hours a week for working parents earning the equivalent of the National Minimum wage for 16 hours per week.
 You can sign up to receive an alert about when to apply.
 The government has produced a handy information leaflet - 'Top things parents need to know about Tax Free Childcare and 30 hours'

 Working parents in receipt of Universal Credit may be entitled to receive the childcare costs element of Universal Credit.
 This means that they can be reimbursed up to 85% of their eligible childcare costs for childcare which enables them to take up paid work.
 Parents can see what help they can get with the cost of childcare via the Childcare Choices website

 This childcare costs element can be claimed by parents in addition to the DfE's free childcare element.

-The government is introducing a Tax Free Childcare scheme.
+The government has introduced a Tax Free Childcare scheme.